climateclock/cclock/README.md

     will be created, containing all the files in the specified folder.
     The string of 32 hex digits is the MD5 hash of the folder contents.

-  - Publish the new `.pk` file at an HTTPS URL on the official update server.
+  - Publish the new `.pk` file at an HTTPS URL.

   - Add an entry to the index file under the `"packs"` key, whose key is the version name, and whose value is an object containing the
-    keys: `"path"` (the URL path to your pack file), `"hash" (the 32-digit hash in the file name), and `"enabled"` (set to `true`).
+    keys: `"url"` (the URL to your pack file), `"hash" (the 32-digit hash in the file name), and `"enabled"` (set to `true`).

-  - Publish the new index file on the official update server.
+  - Publish the new index file at the HTTPS URL (the official update URL).

-In the current system, index files and pack files must reside on the same HTTPS server; the index file specifies just the path to a pack file, not a complete URL.

-The "official update server" has not been designated yet; it is configured in `prefs.json` as the `index_hostname` entry.
-For development, it defaults to `zestyping.github.io`.
-If you are working on this feature, you can set `index_hostname` to point to your own server by editing `prefs.json` on the Action Clock's flash drive.
+The "official update URL" has not been designated yet; it is configured in `prefs.json` as the `update_url` entry.
+For development, it defaults to `https://zestyping.github.io/cclock/packs.json`.
+If you are working on this feature, you can set `update_url` to point to your own server by editing `prefs.json` on the Action Clock's flash drive.

 ### Building firmware